Damu Naik

 Damodar Gajanan "Damu" Naik (born 6 September 1971) is an Indian politician and associated with the Bharatiya Janata Party from the state of Goa.
+He serves as the current president of the state unit.
 He was the member for the Fatorda Assembly constituency of the Goa Legislative Assembly between 2002 and 2012 in the Cabinet of Manohar Parrikar.

 Early life and education

 Damodar Naik was born on 6 September 1971 to Gajanan B. Naik and Laxmi G. Naik.
 He obtained a Bachelor of Arts from Goa University in 1994.

 Political career

 He represented the Fatorda Assembly constituency for the Bharatiya Janata Party.
 He was elected to the Goa Legislative Assembly from the same constituency in the 2002 Goa Legislative Assembly election and the 2007 Goa Legislative Assembly election.
 He served as the National Executive Member of Bharatiya Janata Yuva Morcha in 2006.
 He contested for the Goa Legislative Assembly from Fatorda constituency in February 2022 as a member of Bharatiya Janata Party. and lost to Vijay Sardessai by 1527 votes.